 There are many factors that contribute to fatigue, such as lack of sleep, anemia, an underactive thyroid, poor diet, and stress.
 Spirulina appears to have anti-fatigue effects that can help fight these factors by boosting energy levels.
 It’s thought that spirulina may also improve the body’s ability to produce ATP by increasing the availability of oxygen in your cells (6).

 Spirulina helps get rid of symptoms of the common cold, such as fatigue and irritability.

 May Aid Blood Sugar Control

 There are many factors that contribute to insulin resistance, which can lead to type 2 diabetes .
-Studies have shown that spirulina may help decrease your risk of developing diabetes by improving insulin secretion and sensitivity.
+Studies in animals have shown that spirulina may help decrease risk of developing diabetes by improving insulin secretion and sensitivity.
 It’s thought that this supplement increases the production of adiponectin, a hormone that plays a role in blood sugar regulation (2).

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

 Spirulina is generally very safe to consume in average recommended food amounts: usually a few tablespoons each day.

 Exceeding these limits could mean overdosing on specific vitamins and minerals which come with their own sets of negative side effects.